lbonaldo/Test_CI/docs/source/model_user_guide/1_ui_guide_overview.rst

 and first run instructions, before offering an overview of the model methodology and database setup.
 The latter part of this document includes a description of all relevant database files.
 This guide is a work in progress, and :red:`red text corresponds to unknown/uncertain information`.
-Please email us at zerolab@princeton.edu if you would like to contribute to the guide.
+Please email us at (TODO: add email here) if you would like to contribute to the guide.